-Day 8 -11: The lining of womb thickens in preparation of the egg.
+Day 8 -11: The lining of the womb thickens in preparation for the egg.

 Hormones trigger your ovaries to produce and release one egg from either your right or your left ovary.
 This is called ovulation.
 Before ovulation occurs, your uterine lining is thickening to prepare for a fertilized egg to implant in the uterus.
 If an egg is not fertilized, then the uterine lining sheds.
 This is called menstruation or your menstrual period.